 Last week I had the kind of experience that inspires me to persist against the forces that seem monolithically intent on the anti-democratic accrual of power and the destruction of the planet.

-I spent a Zoom hour with Elena Bingham, a 36-year-old nurse and mom who has never been political.
-When a Republican friend challenged her to prove that Trump is a racist, Bingham found herself tongue-tied and in tears.
+I spent a Zoom hour with Elena, a 36-year-old nurse and mom who has never been political.
+When a Republican friend challenged her to prove that Trump is a racist, Elena found herself tongue-tied and in tears.
 Despite her upwelling passion, she admits she's in the early throes of political awareness.

 "I can't stop thinking about my friend Rocky in the small Arizona mining town where I grew up.
 He was the only person I ever heard talk about saving the environment, the only person I knew who drove two hours to recycle," she said.
 "But he planted a seed in me."

-Bingham came to realize that "there was a world outside of our little bubble."
-Then COVID-19 and Back Lives Matter made Bingham see the inequities faced by low-income families and people of color.
+Elena came to realize that "there was a world outside of our little bubble."
+Then COVID-19 and Back Lives Matter made Elena see the inequities faced by low-income families and people of color.

 "I'm coming to understand we do have power with our voices," she said.